 Who Is This Joker?

 I’m a computer engineer-turned-technical writer, and a lover of all things fantasy, sarcasm, and video game-related.
 Bonus points if they’re combined.
 I write urban and epic fantasy, and dabble in cyberpunk.
 Again, often combined.
 I’m a two-time former mentee, first in 2016 working with JC Nelson on a cyberpunk-fantasy mashup, then again in 2017 with Michelle Hauck and Carrie Callaghan on an epic fantasy.
-I mentored in 2018 with my CP and pal Laura Lashley, and this year I’m flying solo.
+I mentored in 2018, 2019, and am clearly back again this year because my free time has terrible survival instincts.
 My superpower is the ability to derail any conversation and dive into a sea of nonsense at the drop of a hat (as anyone who spends more than two minutes talking with me can attest).
 I’m represented by Matt Bialer of Sanford J Greenburger Associates.

 The Wishlist (AKA, The Real Reason You’re Here)